RoleModel/optics/README.md

 @import 'stylesheets/theme/my_app_theme';
 ```

-Take a look at `src/theme/example_theme.scss` for an idea of how to structure your custom theme.
+Take a look at `src/theme/rolemodel_theme.scss` for an idea of how to structure your custom theme.
+It can change the colors, even redefine the luminosity and semantic scales.
 It generally will look like:

 ```scss
 @mixin color-varieties {